humorless/humorless.github.io/resources/templates/md/posts/first-consulting.md

 I was not an expert of DevOps.
 When I needed to deploy the project, I took some time to study ansible because the great book `Deploying Your First Clojure App ...From the Shadows shows` introduced ansible.
 I still felt ansible is a great tool worth learning, however, the target servers were under the bastion host.

-Engineers in LINE Taiwan told that they installed a Drone CI/CD server in the virtual private network behind the bastion host.
+Engineers in LINE Taiwan told me that they installed a Drone CI/CD server in the virtual private network behind the bastion host.
 As a Clojure developer, I decided to use LambdaCD.
 Actually, it was even simpler than Drone.
 Parentheses abundant lisp clj files were more expressive than yaml files.

 When I encountered problems, I asked questions at LambdaCD github repo.
 Within two days, the author of LambdaCD kindly replied my questions.
-I thought LambdaCD is worth of recommendation, both the quality of the software and very quick response to their users.
+I thought LambdaCD is worth of recommendation, both the quality of the software and quick response.

 ## Evangelism of Clojure

-Given that I did software consulting at a big company, I applied for technical talk inside the company.
+Given that I did software consulting at a big company, I could apply for technical talk inside the company.
 Grabbing the chance, I introduced Clojure to 10~ developers.
 Those who already had experience with Scala showed more interests than others.
 Good beginning anyways, I thought.
 Here is the [slide](https://www.slideshare.net/humorless/the-productivity-brought-by-clojure-149170292/) of technical talk.